kpreisser/TcpTunnel/README.md

 to a remote machine, for example to access services that are running behind a firewall or NAT (like a reverse-connect mechanism).

-A working configuration consists of three nodes:
+A working configuration consists of three instances:
 - **Gateway**: Runs on a (server) machine that is accessible for both proxy endpoints (e.g. on a public server).
   It listens for incoming TCP connections from the proxy endpoints (*proxy-client* and *proxy-server*) and forwards data from one proxy endpoint to the corresponding partner proxy endpoint.